UPPER MIDWEST INVASIVE SPECIES CONFERENCE

 Guidelines for Abstracts:

-Abstracts should not exceed 250 words.
-Authors should carefully edit their abstracts before submission.
-It is strongly recommended that authors develop their abstract in a word processing software with spelling and grammar check before entering into the submission form.
+Abstracts should not exceed 300 words.
+Authors should carefully edit their abstracts for grammar and spelling before submission.
+It is strongly recommended that authors develop their abstract in word processing software with spelling and grammar check before entering into the submission form.
 UMISC organizers will not be responsible for editing abstracts.
 Submit abstracts ready for publication using the guidelines below.

 Click here to go to the abstract submission form.

-1. Title: Submit the title exactly as it will appear in the program (maximum 12 words).
+1. Title: Submit the title as it will appear in the program (maximum 12 words).
+Please capitalize all words of significance.

-2. Authors: Name and affiliation fields are provided for up to five authors.
-If there are more than five contributing authors, list remaining authors, including affiliation, in the “Additional Authors” field.
-If more than one author will be giving an oral presentation, please indicate in the "additional information box."
-Note that no extra time will be allotted to oral presentations with multiple presenters.
+2. Authors: Name and affiliation fields are provided in section 2 of the form for up to four authors.
+If there are more than four contributing authors, list remaining authors, including affiliation and email contact, in the “Additional Authors” field in the final section.

 4. Names of organisms in title and abstract: In the first instance of use of an organism name, use the common name followed by the scientific name in parenthesis (e.g. starry stonewort (Nitellopsis obtusa)).
 Subsequent references can be by common name.